 After Two Years

 After your two-year commitment with TFA, you may choose to stay in the classroom for additional years of teaching.
-Some TFA alumni go on to work in school leadership, and many others go on to impact educational equity from another other sector.
+Some TFA alumni go on to work in school leadership, and many others go on to impact educational equity from another sector.

 Our Placement Process

-TFA places corps members in more than 40 regions throughout the U.S. During the application process, you'll have the opportunity to select up to three regions.
-Then, after interview week concludes, you'll be invited to change your regional selections, if you desire.
+TFA places corps members in more than 40 regions throughout the U.S. During the application process, you can select up to three regions.
+Then, after interview week concludes, you'll have an opportunity to change your regional selections if you wish.
 Read more about our placement process.

 Make an Impact in Massachusetts

 As a TFA teacher in Massachusetts, you’ll work alongside many committed professionals advocating for students, such as district leaders, school founders, entrepreneurs, and the Massachusetts Commissioner of Education.
-Join our state-wide effort to improve the present reality for students attending public schools in Massachusetts by applying to Teach For America today.